More Modified CrossFit Routines

 Performed for time.

-Also, as mentioned in the CrossFit post, although the routine should be performed for time, the reduction in time should come from moving more quickly between reps and exercises, not during.
+Strict pull-ups or chin-ups are substituted for kipping pull-ups and crunches for sit-ups.
+The repetitions are reduced from 100 to 50 for the pull-ups or chin-ups to account for the increased difficulty.
+Although the routine should be performed for time, the reduction in time should come from moving more quickly between reps and exercises, not during.
 The repetitions should only be performed as fast as possible while maintaining strict form, and sloppy reps should not be counted.
 The same for all other workouts listed as being for time or where as many circuits or rounds as possible are performed within a particular time limit.

 1. 5 Kipping pull-ups